-- Detailed Plan: Submit a detailed event management plan that outlines the organization's approach to hosting the three-day G20 MACS event. - Timeline, Budget, Staffing, Security and Risk Management: The plan should include information on these areas. - Site Assessment: Discuss the size, complexity and diversity of the proposed site including event space capacity, amenities, attractions and local community diversity. - Proposed Field Trips(s) or Agricultural Experiences: Please provide details on field trips or agricultural experiences that highlight U.S. agriculture and provide cultural experiences.
+- Transportation: Airport/flight timetables for the nearest airport(s) to ensure there are enough flights in and out of each airport to accommodate international attendees.
+Travel options for airport to lodging and lodging to venue (if lodging and venue are not co-located). - Timeline, Budget, Staffing, Security and Risk Management: The plan should include information on these areas. - Site Assessment: Discuss the size, complexity and diversity of the proposed site including event space capacity, amenities, attractions and local community diversity. - Proposed Field Trips(s) or Agricultural Experiences: Please provide details on field trips or agricultural experiences that highlight U.S. agriculture and provide cultural experiences.
 These field trips should aim to showcase U.S. agriculture, research and development (R&D), land grant institutions, etc. and provide opportunities for local farmers, ranchers, foresters, and fishers to share their experiences and highlight their operations and products.
 These activities should be within a reasonable walking or driving distance (within a 45 min radius) from the proposed site location. - Estimated Benefits: Describe potential benefits to the host organization and the agricultural research community, such as increased visibility, networking opportunities, and new collaborations.